JeanMainguy/MeTAfisher/README.md

 3. Generate stat files

-These file are useful to score the potential TA systems.
+These file are needed to score the potential TA systems.
 It computes how often a domain is associated with another one in a TA system of TADB.

 ```bash
 python metafisher/compute_tadb_stat.py --toxin_faa TA_data/type_II_pro_T.fas --antitoxin_faa TA_data/type_II_pro_AT.fas -v
 ```

 ### Launch MeTAfisher with diamond search

 ```bash